rolandguelle/razer-blade-stealth-linux/README.md

 Result:

 optirun glxgears gets only 80 FPS.
-Booting without thunderbolt security and some tweaks, I got 3000 FPS using the Nvidia card as primary card.
+Booting without thunderbolt security and some tweaks, I got 3000 FPS using the Nvidia as primary card :( WIP...
-WIP...